College & Career Planning

 For more information about the SAT and how to register, click the link below.

-AP - ADVANCE PLACEMENT
+AP - ADVANCED PLACEMENT

 AP tests are placement tests taken after completing a college level course.
 These are high school examinations based on college level courses.
 AP exams are given once a year in May.
 The scores are primarily used for college placement, credit or advanced standing.
 The most highly selective colleges may also consider AP scores as part of the admission decision.
 Universities grant either advanced placement and/or credit with qualifying score.
 Tests are administered in May to students completing appropriate courses.